onflow/flow/flips/20210824-fcl-tx-payer-service.md

     ...resolvedAccount,
     signingFunction: async signable => {
       /**
         Perform a network call to resolve the transaction signature.
-This network call will likely be to the client applcation's backend, which would likely attach some secret authentication information (API Key etc) to the request before sending it off to the TPaaS API.
+This network call will likely be to the client applcation's backend.

         The call graph might look something like:

-        Client App TPaaSAuthorizationFunction =POST=> Client Backend =POST=> TPaaS API =POST RESPONSE=> Client Backend  =POST RESPONSE=> TPaaSAuthorizationFunction
+        Client App TPSAuthorizationFunction =POST=> Client Backend =POST Response=> Client App TPSAuthorizationFunction

-        The TPaaS API would need to return back a composite signature data structure containing:
+        The TPS API would need to return back a composite signature data structure containing:
         (See: https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/authorization-function.md#how-to-create-an-authorization-function for more information on the purpose of each field)
         {
-            addr: tpaasSignerAddress
+            addr: tpsSignerAddress
-            keyId: tpaasSignerKeyID
+            keyId: tpsSignerKeyID
-            signature: tpaasSignature //
+            signature: TPSSignature
         }
       **/
-      return await fetch(appSigningURL, {
+      return await fetch(signingURL, {
         method: "POST",
         headers: { "Content-Type": "application/json" }
         body: JSON.stringify(signable)